 • etc.

-Addressing of the near-miss reports
+Addressing near-miss reports

-Near-miss reports should be reported internally within VTS Authority.
+Near-miss reports should be reported internally within VTS and/or Competent Authorities.
 The analysis and reporting of near-miss situations may result in corrective actions on the VTS operational procedures and additional training of VTS personnel.
 If certified under ISO 9001, the certified body (i.e. VTS Centre) shall monitor, measure, analyse and improve quality management system of the VTS centre.

-The VTS Authority should decide whether to report near-miss externally in compliance to established QMS/SMS and/or VTS operational procedures.
+The VTS and/or Competent Authorities should decide whether to report near-miss externally in compliance with established QMS/SMS and/or VTS operational procedures.

 Safety culture

-Conducting investigations and gathering statistics on marine incidents and near-miss situations is a part of maturing the safety culture within a VTS Centre.
+Conducting investigations and gathering statistics on marine incidents and near-miss situations is a part of developing the safety culture within a VTS Centre.
 The overall performance of a VTS can be facilitated by implementing corrective actions (adapting procedures, organizing training based on these statistics, etc.).

 With respect to this, two aspects of safety culture are particularly important: a reporting culture and a just culture.